#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish your planting by following it with mulch and compost.
+Finish your flower bed with mulch and compost.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more fruit and flowers.
-Mulch controls weeds and keeps your soil from drying out.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
+It may help foster larger plants that bear more fruit and flowers.
+Mulch and compost can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your patio or balcony.
 Shop for the fertilizer, soil, and seeds you need in the aisles of your Poulsbo Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores